nanthony21/mc_app/README.md

 Sample information is stored in a SQL database and is represented graphically as a directed graph.
 Each node represents a single sample which can have many attributes associated with it including images, notes, sample type, creation date, etc.

-Note: This project has not been updated to bokeh 2